cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `workers_dev` <Type>inherited</Type> <PropMeta>optional</PropMeta>

-  - This is a boolean flag that specifies if your worker will be deployed to your [workers.dev](https://workers.dev) subdomain.
+  - This is a boolean flag that specifies if your Worker will be deployed to your [workers.dev](https://workers.dev) subdomain.
 If omitted defaults to false.

 - `route` <Type>not inherited</Type> <PropMeta>optional</PropMeta>